angular/angular/aio/content/guide/module-types.md

 * [Domain](#domain): A domain NgModule is organized around a feature, business domain, or user experience.
 * [Routed](#routed): The top component of the NgModule acts as the destination of a [router](guide/glossary#router "Definition of router") navigation route.
 * [Routing](#routing): A routing NgModule provides the routing configuration for another NgModule.
-* [Service](#service): A service NgModule provides utility services such as data access and messaging.
 * [Widget](#widget): A widget NgModule makes a component, directive, or pipe available to other NgModules.
 * [Shared](#shared): A shared NgModule makes a set of components, directives, and pipes available to other NgModules.